mendhak/mendhak.github.io/_drafts/2021-12-27-preparing-for-post-quantum-cryptography.md

 As it stands right now, our SSH keys are not quantum safe.
 Even though OpenSSH have recently [deprecated RSA](https://levelup.gitconnected.com/demystifying-ssh-rsa-in-openssh-deprecation-notice-22feb1b52acd), and many people will be moving towards the more secure ED25519 key format, neither are safe.

-The same vulnerabilities apply to TLS used by browsers and other tools when negotiating traffic to HTTPS URLs.
-Not just browers but by backend systems too such as clients talking to databases, queues and messaging systems.
-TLS is a huge part of the software operational backbone.
+The same vulnerabilities apply to TLS, where the impact is even larger.
+TLS is of course used by browsers and other tools when negotiating traffic to HTTPS URLs.
+It's also used by backend systems, such as clients talking to databases, queues and messaging systems.
+TLS is a huge part of the software operational backbone for TCP communications.

 All this in turn means, some day in the future, we will need to start using a newer type of SSH key and newer TLS encryption schemes across systems.
 Between SSH and TLS, this pretty much covers a huge swathe of infrastructure that our economy and way of life depends on.